Building A Budget With Allocations - All Flexibility Levels

 Helpful Resources

-Additional information on Afterschool can be found at dcps.dc.gov/afterschool, including a summary of the prior year’s program evaluation.
+Additional information on afterschool programming can be found at dcps.dc.gov/afterschool, including a summary of the prior year’s program evaluation.

 Career & Technical Education (CTE)